Alir3z4/tictail-search/THOUGHTS.md

 * `InvalidSortKey`: Should be raised when the sort key is invalid and doesn't exists on model.
 A sort key is obviously a field on the `server.models.Model`.

+### MVC

+The logic or controller has been tried to be kept in `server.api` as much as possible where dealing with data and models are in `server.models` and `server.search`.
+As for the view `client/index.html` can be considered as such.

 ### Object Oriented Programming & Polymorphism

 In the making the project following best practising of Object Oriented